simeonreusch/fpbot/README.md

 Classic slack Apps can be created [here](https://api.slack.com/apps?new_classic_app=1).
 Make sure not to convert to the new permission/privilege system in the process (Slack tries to push you towards it, be careful).
 After successfully setting up the App/bot and giving it permissions, change the bot-username to the one of your bot in start_slackbot.py and it should basically work (first start requires you to enter the bot- and bot-user credentials, also provided by Slack).

-### Saltfit module
-Still experimental!
-Performs saltfits on the generated lightcurves.

 ### Resulting dataframe
 The dataframes resulting after plotting (located at `ZTDATA/forcephotometry/plot/dataframes`) consists of the following columns:
 - **sigma(.err)**: The intrinsic error